Acknowledging your feelings, instead of masking them, is the first step in releasing stress.

 When you try to conceal your emotions over something superficial, you may be able to shift into a place of controlled calm, wherein it’s easy enough to manage your emotions.
 But when you are forced to make a more dramatic shift, such as when you are confronted, or when you receive bad news, the shift can be more intense.
 This leads to a reaction that is neither easy nor natural.
 As a result, the effort is far more challenging, and there may be a cost to you via increased stress, which can take a toll on your physical health.

 There are times you are forced to “fake good” such as taking care of an upset client, dealing with an irrational employee or coworker, and you have to project the image that you aren’t anxious, irritated, or stressed.
 Learning to acknowledge your emotions is a valuable skill, but the process of getting to that place of coolness requires that you first respect and acknowledge the authenticity of how you feel, right here and right now.
 It’s also important to get in touch with how you feel without the judgment or pressure from others over how you “should” be feeling.

 You may need time to work through your feelings, but there are some simple tools to use, in the moment, to stop stress in its tracks before it takes hold.
+Herbal and natural solutions may even be something you might choose to try out to manage your mental state and health; products from a cbd terpenes producer could be something worth looking into.
 The following four points may help you get through the day until you can get help from a family member, trusted friend, coach or therapist.